RotherOSS/doc-otobo-installation/content/updating.rst

 Updating
 ========

+This procedure describes how to update an existing OTOBO 11.0 installation to OTOBO 11.1.

 .. note::

    It is highly recommended to perform a test update on a separate testing machine first.

 .. note::

-   To prepare required perl modules beforehand, you can already download and unzip the new OTOBO version and execute the check modules script, e.g. with the following command (please adjust the file path).
+   To prepare required Perl modules beforehand, you can already download and unzip the new OTOBO version and execute the check modules script, e.g. with the following command (please adjust the file path).
    This is not necessary in a regular installation and will be part of the later update instruction.

    .. code-block:: bash